sutharshiv482-coder/Credit-Risk-Scorecard-Loan-Default-Prediction/README.md

 - Trimmed extra spaces from text values.
 - Standardized gender, loan purpose, and loan default values.
 - Removed currency symbols and corrected data types.
+- Treated invalid values using clipping.
+- Filled missing values using median and mode.

 > ✨ Clean data is the foundation of reliable financial analysis and informed investment decisions.
 ---